Choose the Best Distribution Style

 Choose the largest dimension based on the size of the filtered data set.

-Only the rows that are used in the join need to be distributed, so consider the size of the of the data set after filtering, not the size of the table.
+Only the rows that are used in the join need to be distributed, so consider the size of the data set after filtering, not the size of the table.

 Choose a column with high cardinality in the filtered result set.